DahnM20/ai-flow-docs/docs/contribute/create-new-node.md

 Please refer to the section [Adding New Parameters](add-new-parameters)

+## Optional: Adding new library

+This project uses poetry as dependency management.

+If you need to add a new dependency, you should navigate to `ai-flow/packages/backend` directory in the terminal and use the `poetry add` command.

+For example, if you want to include a library for making HTTP requests, you might add requests like this:

+`poetry add requests`

 ## Final Touch: Adding Translation Variables

 When creating your schema, it's common to include text-related fields such as node names, field placeholders, and help messages.
 To make these texts translatable, you should use translation variables in these fields.